A detailed understanding will require reading our Catechism and Canons.

 8) Scripture specifies the prohibition contained in the fifth commandment: “Do not slay the innocent and the righteous”.
 The deliberate murder of an innocent person is gravely contrary to the dignity of the human being, to the golden rule, and to the holiness of the Creator.
 The law forbidding it is universally valid: it obliges each and everyone, always and everywhere.

-Summary: The Charismatic Episcopal Church holds to the San Clemente Declaration of 1999 as the minimum standard of catholicity, and seeks for theology to be not only an intellectual assent, but also a living experience with the Holy Trinity and the Church.
+The Charismatic Episcopal Church holds to the San Clemente Declaration of 1999 as the minimum standard of catholicity and seeks for theology to be not only intellectual assent but also a living experience with the Holy Trinity and the Church.
 The Church affirms the Holy Scriptures as the inspired, inerrant Word of God.

 1. The ICCEC believes that the 66 universally accepted books of the Old and New Testament are the Word of God containing all things necessary unto salvation.
 With regard to those several works commonly referred to as the Apocrypha or Deutro-Canonical Books, we further reaffirm the position, that while beneficial for education and teaching, they are not considered part of the Canon of Holy Scripture.
 They may, therefore, be read in public worship, but not used to establish dogma for doctrine.